TabbyML/tabby/website/blog/2023-10-21-incremental-decoding/index.md

 ---
 # Incremental Decoding for Good

 In the context of the Transformer model, which is widely used across LLMs, ***decoding*** refers to the process of generating an output sequence from an encoded input.
-Tabby recenty  [implemented ***incremental decoding***](https://github.com/TabbyML/tabby/pull/491) as the default decoding method.
+Tabby recenty  [implemented ***incremental decoding***](https://github.com/TabbyML/tabby/pull/491) as part of the greedy search.
 This blog will provide an introduction into why Tabby chooses incremental decoding for code completion tasks 🛠️💡.

 ## Common Decoding Methods